makrai/notes/buechel18-emo-multilang-multitask-naacl.md

   * Releasing the orthogonal constraint means we now can touch the norm of $Q$ so probably we need to regularize the $l2$ norm of $PQ$ such that the loss does not go to $-\infty$.
 Again, no improvements are observed in this case
-  * The orthorgonal constraint ... probably is not significantly helpful when the evaluation metric is ranking based
+  * The orthorgonal constraint probably is not significantly helpful when the evaluation metric is ranking based

 # Abstract

 * Predicting the emotional value of lexical items is a well-known problem
   * research has focused on polarity for quite a long time
-  * more expressive ... models (such as Basic Emotions or Valence-Arousal-Dom)
+  * more expressive models (such as Basic Emotions or Valence-Arousal-Dominance)
-  * heterogeneous formats and ... small-sized, non-interoperable resources (lexicons and corpus annotations, Buechel and Hahn, 2017) Sven Buechel and Udo Hahn.
+  * heterogeneous formats and small-sized, non-interoperable resources (lexicons and corpus annotations, Buechel and Hahn, 2017) Sven Buechel and Udo Hahn.
 2017.
     EmoBank: Studying the impact of {annotation perspective and representation format} on dimensional emotion analysis EACL 2017
     * limitations in size hampered the application of deep learning methods
-* We here ... word emotion induction as a multi-task learning (MTL) problem
+* We here: word emotion induction as a multi-task learning (MTL) problem
   * each independent emotion dimension is considered as an individual task
   * hidden layers are shared between these dimensions
   * comparing our model against alternative emotion and polarity induction meth